kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 #### 3.5.2 Federated Class Incremental Learning

-Base on the architecture above, If user want to implement a federated class incremental learning algorithm， they can following the below instruction:
+Base on the architecture above, If user want to implement a federated class incremental learning algorithm，they can following the below instruction:

-example path: `example/cifar100/federeated_class_incremental_learning/glfc`
+example path: `example/cifar100/federeated_class_incremental_learning/fedavg`

 1. Define an `Estimator` but you can choose to implement a helper function